danycontre/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 # Move on-premises Remote Desktop Services to Azure Virtual Desktop scenario

 This article focuses on using Azure Virtual Desktop to move an on-premises RDS environment to Azure.
 With Azure Virtual Desktop, you can bring your existing Remote Desktop Services (RDS) and Windows Server desktops and apps to any computer.

+> [!NOTE]
+> This guidance will not apply for migrating from Citrix or VMWare Horizon.

 | Migration options | Outcome |
 |--- | --- |